peymanshahmarimikaeeldarehsi/duck-duck-clone/development-strategy.md

 # Development Strategy

-> `name-of-project`
+> `duck-duck-clone`

-write a short description of your project:
-- who would want to use it?
-- why would they want to use it?
+- group project to learn how to collaborate and work together on the same task
+- perfect way to learn how html and css works

 ## Wireframe